Eurovision Young Musicians 2022

-The Eurovision Young Musicians 2022 was the 20th edition of the Eurovision Young Musicians.
-It took place at the Corum in Montpellier, France, on 23 July 2022.
-The live show was hosted by French playwright Judith Chaine and Belgian radio presenter Vincent Delbushaye, with the Montpellier Occitanie National Opera Orchestra conducted by Pierre Dumoussaud.
-Organised by the European Broadcasting Union (EBU), this edition was co-hosted by French broadcasters Radio France and France Télévisions, as part of a summer series of music events called Festival Radio France Occitanie Montpellier.
+Eurovision Young Musicians 2022 was the 20th edition of Eurovision Young Musicians, held on 23 July 2022 at the Corum in Montpellier, France, and presented by Judith Chaine and Vincent Delbushaye.
+It was organised by the European Broadcasting Union (EBU) and host broadcasters Radio France and France Télévisions, which staged the event as part of a summer series of music events called Festival Radio France Occitanie Montpellier.
+The Montpellier Occitanie National Opera Orchestra conducted by Pierre Dumoussaud accompanied all competing performers.

 Musicians representing nine countries with EBU membership participated in the contest, with Austria and host country France returning.
-Eleven countries, namely Albania, Estonia, Greece, Hungary, Israel, Malta, Russia, San Marino, Slovenia, Spain and the United Kingdom, decided to not participate in this edition after having taken part in the previous contest in 2018.
+Eleven countries, namely Albania, Estonia, Greece, Hungary, Israel, Malta, Russia, San Marino, Slovenia, Spain, and the United Kingdom, were absent from this edition after having taken part in the previous contest in 2018, with Russia being barred from participating due to its invasion of Ukraine.
 Although initially not included on the list of participants, it was later revealed that Croatia would still take part.

-The winner was the Czech Republic, represented by musician Daniel Matejča, marking the country's first win in the competition and at any Eurovision event since being awarded the youth jury prize at the Eurovision Young Dancers 2003.
+The winner was violinist Daniel Matejča representing the Czech Republic, with cellist Philipp Schupelius representing Germany placing second, and violinist Alma Serafin Kraggerud representing Norway placing third.
+This was Czech Republic's first win in the competition and at any Eurovision event since being awarded the youth jury prize at the Eurovision Young Dancers 2003.

 2020 contest

+Following Russia's victory with Ivan Bessonov at the 2018 contest in Edinburgh, the former EBU Head of Live Events and executive supervisor of the Eurovision Song Contest, Jon Ola Sand, announced that the EBU was "open" to the idea of the next edition being held in Russia.

-A 2020 contest was initially planned to take place in Zagreb, Croatia on 21 June 2020 to coincide with World Music Day, however, in March 2020 it was postponed indefinitely as a result of the COVID-19 pandemic.
+In July 2019, the EBU announced that a 2020 contest was initially planned to take place in Zagreb, Croatia, on 21 June 2020 to coincide with World Music Day, however, in March 2020 it was postponed indefinitely as a result of the COVID-19 pandemic.
 The future of the contest remained uncertain until 3 February 2022 when the Norwegian broadcaster NRK and later the Belgian broadcaster RTBF confirmed that there would be a 2022 edition.

-Broadcasters that confirmed their presence at the 2020 contest until its postponement were: Croatia (HRT), Czechia (ČT), Estonia (ERR), Germany (WDR), Greece (ERT), Malta (PBS), Norway (NRK), Poland (TVP), Slovenia (RTVSLO), Sweden (SVT) and Ukraine (UA:PBC).
+Broadcasters that confirmed their presence at the 2020 contest until its postponement were: Croatia (HRT), Czechia (ČT), Estonia (ERR), Germany (WDR), Greece (ERT), Malta (PBS), Norway (NRK), Poland (TVP), Slovenia (RTVSLO), Sweden (SVT), and Ukraine (UA:PBC).
 Among them, Estonia, Greece, Malta, Slovenia and Ukraine did not make an appearance at the 2022 contest.

-Croatia and Sweden had already selected their entrants for the 2020 contest prior to postponement; Croatia selected Ivan Petrović-Poljak, who would be reselected to represent the country at the 2022 contest, whilst Sweden selected Tekla Nilsson, who would not compete in 2022.
-Slovenia selected its representative after the contest was postponed, having selected Sebastijan Buda, but Slovenia did not compete at the 2022 edition.
+Croatia and Sweden had already selected their entrants for the 2020 contest prior to postponement; Croatia selected Ivan Petrović-Poljak, who would be reselected to represent the country at the 2022 contest, whilst Sweden selected Tekla Nilsson, who was not retained for 2022.
+Slovenia selected its representative after the contest was postponed, having selected Sebastijan Buda, but was absent from the 2022 edition.